-Once you have done research and determined that a new nonprofit organization is necessary, then think like a reporter and ask these six basic questions:
+Once you have done research and determined that a new nonprofit organization is necessary, we have these suggestions.

 Just as it takes "takes a village to raise a child," it takes much more than a solo founder to keep a nonprofit alive.
 If the only people excited about this idea are the founder and his/her family members, then perhaps this is a good idea for a for-profit rather than a nonprofit.
 Having lots of people willing to help launch a nonprofit - as board members, volunteers, etc. - can signal broad community support.
 So look around to see who supports creating a new nonprofit.